hongchaodeng/catalog-example/README.md

     category: test
   ```

+- `version.yaml`: This describes the metadata of a package version.
+It adds `labels` which will be indexed on server side to provide label-select queries.

 - `caps.json`: This describes the capabilities that a pacakge (in specific version) provides.
 It tells the name, the type (Workload/Trait), and the json schema of inputs.

   ```json